-Humana or its designee has the right to conduct prepayment reviews of health care provider records related to services rendered to Humana members.
-The clinician must allow Humana access to medical records and billing documents to conduct reviews.
-Humana will not use these prepayment reviews to create artificial barriers that would delay payments.
+Humana (or its designee) conducts prepayment reviews of health care professionals’ records related to services rendered to Humana members.
+During the review, the health care professional is asked to allow Humana access to medical records and billing documents that support the charges billed.

-These audits also confirm that:
+These reviews also confirm that:

 Reviews and records requests

-Humana will follow all federal and state laws and regulations, Humana policies and procedures and any applicable contract language.
+Humana will follow all applicable federal and state laws and regulations, Humana policies and procedures and any applicable contract language.
 When more than one state is impacted by a particular issue, to allow for consistency, Humana will follow the most stringent requirement(s).
 This standard is subject to change or termination by Humana at any time.
 Humana has full and final discretionary authority for its interpretation and application.